xdanradu/xdanradu.github.io/_posts/2018-10-09-coding-best-practices-2.markdown

 categories: coding best practices
 ---

-In this post I will share with you an OOP principle that is very useful to understand and apply in your projects:
+In this post I will share with you my thaughts on __data encapsulation__, an OOP principle that is very useful to understand and apply in your projects.

-# Data encapsulation

 Let's take the following example: